 If you or a loved one has experienced a botched surgery, consider asking

-a medical-negligence lawyer to investigate the incident and
+an Indiana medical malpractice lawyer to investigate the incident and

 determine whether medical negligence occurred and whether you have any

 rights against the healthcare provider, who failed to protect patient

 safety.
-Pursuing a medical-malpractice claim can be a complex and involved
+Pursuing a medical malpractice claim can be a complex and involved